Autistic Chef Ava Marie Teaches East Bay Kids how to make her Cranberry Pumpkin Loaf recipe

 I was blown away by Ava’s poise and professionalism as she shared her personal journey as a young adult with autism, fueled with a passion for a career in cooking.
 As a person born with autism, Ava has meet adversity head on in her life, but she has never let it deter her from her goals.
 To know that Ava put her mind to her dream and made it a reality is pure joy!

-Ava’s Cranberry Pumpkin Loaf was a big hit with the students and staff.
-I hope you enjoy it as much as we did!
+The Cranberry Pumpkin Loaf made by Ave Marie was a big hit with the students and staff.
+I hope you enjoy the recipe as much as we did!
 PLEASE stop by and follow the Autistic Chef Ava Marie on Facebook.
 You can find more of her delicious recipes on Autism Cooks.

-Chef Ava is my friend and my inspiration!
+Chef Ava Marie is my friend and my inspiration!

 - 3 eggs

 - 1 1/2 cups dried cranberries

 - In a large bowl mix sugar, applesauce, and canned pumpkin (the wet) with wooden spoon until well combined

 - In another bowl mix flour, pumpkin spice, baking soda, and salt and mix to combine